AstraLuma/pyinput/README.rst

-    with UinputStream() as us: # Open the file, make sure it gets closed us.events = ... # Declare the events you're using with us.create(): # Create the device, ie call the UI_DEV_CREATE ioctl, and make sure it gets destroyed
+    with UinputStream() as us: # Open the file, make sure it gets closed us.events = ... # Declare the events you're using with us.create(): # Create the device and make sure it gets destroyed.
-                          # The return of create() isn't meant to be used outside of this.
+                          # The return value of create() isn't meant to be used outside of this.
-            us.event(t, c, v) # Actually pass an event
+            us.event(t, c, v) # Actually feed an event

   The first ``with`` is the one for the file, managing the open/close life cycle.
 The inner ``with`` is for the virtual device, managing the